-Realization of a major portion of our assets as of June 30, 2016 and December 31, 2015, is dependent upon our continued operations.
+Realization of a major portion of our assets as of September 30, 2016 and December 31, 2015, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
-The Company opened an additional rail car cleaning facility in the Midwest (Illinois) and operations have commenced and revenue is being generated.
-This facility is projected to offset some of the lost service revenue previously derived from the oil refinery sector.
-Additionally, the Company was recently awarded approval for construction of flaring equipment at its Kansas rail facility.
-Revenue is expected to commence in the third quarter of 2016 and this new service offering is also projected to offset some of the lost service revenue previously derived from the oil refinery sector.
-For the six months ended June 30, 2016 we raised \$425,000 from the sale of common stock and exercise of warrants and another \$29,900 from the extension of warrants.
+The Company opened an additional rail car cleaning facility in the Midwest (Illinois) in April 2016 and operations have commenced and revenue is being generated.
+The revenue from this facility has offset some of the lost service revenue previously derived from the oil refinery sector.
+Additionally, on August 30, 2016 the Company was awarded a permit for its flaring equipment at its Kansas rail facility and this new service offering is projected to offset some of the lost service revenue previously derived from the oil refinery sector.
+Revenue from flaring operations commenced in September 2016.
+For the nine months ended September 30, 2016 we raised \$425,000 from the sale of common stock and exercise of warrants and another \$29,900 from the extension of warrants.
+In September 2016, we raised \$250,000 in convertible debt financing.
 In addition, we have undertaken a number of specific steps to improve operating efficiencies, revenues and income to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate our CoronaLuxTM waste destruction units either though our joint ventures and/or licensees.
 We have increased our business development efforts to address opportunities identified in expanding markets attributable to increased interest in energy conservation and emission control regulations, particularly the landfill gas and oil field emissions sectors.
 In addition, the Company is evaluating various forms of financing which may be available to it, i.e., debt and/or equity financing while carefully evaluating the impact on share dilution.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.